re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 type Middle = typeof user.name.middle // string | undefined
 ```

-This is starting to look really promising; not only can we validate and infer complex TypeScript types instantly, since those types are defined as simple objects, they'll still be there when we want to use them at runtime!
+This is starting to look really promising; not only can we validate meaningful definitions and infer their types instantly, since those types are defined as simple objects, they'll still be there if we want to use them at runtime!

 That said, we're still missing the one simple feature that will transform our novel experiment into a usable type system.